-After last year, plus a very different first term at uni, going home for Christmas brought a much needed break for students all across the country.
-Parents’ homemade meals, catching up with siblings, just being back in your own bedroom; the festivities were the icing on the cake.
+Going home for Christmas usually brings a much needed break for students all across the country.
+Parents’ homemade meals, catching up with siblings, just being back in your own bedroom; the festivities are the icing on the cake.

 Following a cosy family Christmas, although some students may be keen to get back the independence that comes with uni life, some may be feeling a little daunted, especially under the current circumstances.